dranjan/dranjan.github.io/_nb/favicon.md

 numbers up to 63, and
 we can always get from one number to the next by going one step up, down, left, or right.
 So it really is a single continuous path that seems to fill up a whole square, hence the term "space-filling."
-With the help of Matplotlib, we can even trace out that path:
+With the help of Matplotlib, we can trace it out:

 ```python
 def plot_path(bits):